LocalCoinIS/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

    After this, the console log for the last 24 hours is kept under the `witness_node_data_dir/logs/default/` directory.

 3) The following parameters will reduce the memory required for operation.
-The principle is that the historical transaction record index of the BTS built-in transaction engine is not saved because the exchange does not normally use this data.
+The principle is that the historical transaction record index of the LLC built-in transaction engine is not saved because the exchange does not normally use this data.

 	   history-per-size = 0